 The requirements for obtaining a court order will depend on the kind of tenancy.
 For private landlords, the most common kind of tenancy is an Assured Shorthold Tenancy.
 An AST landlord has a right to a possession order if he/she has served a valid “Section 21” notice (a notice meeting the requirements of Section 21 Landlord and Tenant Act 1988).
 However, the process is highly regulated, and there are a number of technical pitfalls which could lead to the Section 21 notice being invalid.
 Even minor errors in the paperwork may prevent a Court from granting a possession order or lead to significant delays and costs.

-Our team of property dispute solicitors are highly experienced in advising landlords on their rights and obligations, so you can minimise void periods and protect your property investment.
+Our team of property dispute solicitors are highly experienced in advising landlords on their rights and obligations, in order to minimise void periods and protect property investments.

 If you are a landlord and would like to understand more about the process for regaining possession of a property, call our 24/7 number and speak to a member of our team.